Galesburg Speedway General Rules & Procedures

 - Once the white flag is displayed, under caution, all cars are required to be within one car length of the car in front of them any car laying back more than two car lengths can be passed for position without penalty.

-- Every feature event (except for the main event for the program) will have a time limit of one minute per lap.
+- Every event will have a time limit of one minute per lap.
 No race will be called official before reaching the half way point.
 If a race has reached its time limit and half of the race or more has been completed the next caution will end the race.
 Final scoring will revert to the last completed lap with the caution car(s) being moved to the tail of their lap.
 If the caution is out when the time limit is reached and half of the race or more has been completed then there will be one more attempt to complete the race and the next caution will end the race, if it comes before the scheduled distance.
 All heats and dashes will run a 6-minute time limit with no exceptions.

 - The car deemed at fault, by our officials, for any caution will be placed at the tail in front of any lapped down cars.
 Protesting any call on the track will result in immediate disqualification.
 If it cannot be quickly identified who was at fault then any car ruled to have been involved, with the initial reason for the caution, will be placed at the tail.